MacSourcePorts/defendguin/docs/README.txt

   MOVEMENT
   --------
-    If you move left or right, your ship will slide to the opposite side of the screen (so that you can see more ahead of your ship).
+    When you reverse direction your ship will slide to the opposite side of the screen, so that you can see more ahead of your ship.
 As you fly around, your ship remains on one side of the screen, and everything else passes by around you.